secretstartups/handbook/content/job-families/finance/it-entapps-engineering/index.html.md

 - Communication: Target audience Sr. Manager, Director, Sr. Director and functional VP.
 - Application Specific Skills:
    - SFDC:
-      - Build Salesforce solutions on Salesforce Cloud, Service Cloud, Marketing Cloud, Salesforce Communities or Knowledge
+      - Build Salesforce solutions on Salesforce Cloud, Service Cloud, Marketing Cloud, Salesforce Communities or Knowledge.
-      - Develop end to end Salesforce solutions using Configuration and Customization - APEX Class, Triggers, Visualforce pages, Lightning components etc.,
+      - Develop end to end Salesforce solutions using Configuration and Customization - APEX Class, Triggers, Visualforce pages, Lightning components etc.
-      - Automate business processes using Salesforce automation tools, such as Process Builder, Workflows, Formulas, Flow, Assignment Rules and email Alerts
+      - Automate business processes using Salesforce automation tools, such as Process Builder, Workflows, Formulas, Flow, Assignment Rules and email Alerts.
       - Build integrations between Salesforce and external applications using REST, SOAP APIs, oAuth and Single Sign-On.
    - NetSuite:
-      - Develop with NetSuite SuiteCloud development tools such as SuiteBuilder, SuiteFlow, SuiteAnalytics, and SuiteScript to develop new and maintain existing business workflows
+      - Develop with NetSuite SuiteCloud development tools such as SuiteBuilder, SuiteFlow, SuiteAnalytics, and SuiteScript to develop new and maintain existing business workflows.
-      - Build system integrations tools such as SuiteTalk, RESTlets and Netsuite SOAP APIs
+      - Build system integrations tools such as SuiteTalk, RESTlets and Netsuite SOAP APIs.
    - Workday:
-      - Assist with the implementations, and post-production support, of Workday’s HCM Suite of modules
+      - Assist with the implementations, and post-production support, of Workday’s HCM Suite of modules.
-      - Develop technical integrations using Workday Studio, Workday RaaS Integrations, Enterprise Interface Builder (EIB), Calculated Fields, Web Services, Workday Custom Reports, Web Services, XSLT, and xPath
+      - Develop technical integrations using Workday Studio, Workday RaaS Integrations, Enterprise Interface Builder (EIB), Calculated Fields, Web Services, Workday Custom Reports, Web Services, XSLT, and xPath.
-      - Contribute to Workday R1/R2 release reviews and testing by identifying impact associated with new release features
+      - Contribute to Workday R1/R2 release reviews and testing by identifying impact associated with new release features.

 ### IT Enterprise Applications Engineer Requirements

 - Bachelor’s degree, preferably in Computer Science, Information Technology, Computer Engineering, or related IT discipline; or equivalent experience.
 - 3-5 years of experience implementing, configuring, customizing and integrating SaaS software Eg: SalesForce, DocuSign CLM, Netsuite, Zuora Billing, Zuora Revenue, Coupa, Zip, Navan, Workday, ADP, eTrade etc.
 - Be a self-starter, and thrive in a fast paced environment, customer centric and have the interpersonal skills necessary to manage business and technology relationships.
 - Exceptional time management and prioritization skills, resilient under pressure, able to meet deadlines and able to work in a constantly changing environment.
 - Exhibit strong security and confidentiality practices with systems that handle sensitive data.